dan-tripp/nvda-add-on-data-ssml/README.md

 		<tr valign="top">
 			<th scope="row">Up/down arrow nav is different due to junk characters
 			<td>The worst technique.
 Noticeable.
-			<td>The almost-best technique.
+			<td>Tied for second-test technique.
+Might be equivalent to the best technique.
 I didn't notice it, but there might be cases that I'm missing.
 			<td>The best technique.
 The JS adds no junk characters here.
+			<td>Tied for second-best technique.
 		</tr>
 		<tr valign="top">
 			<th scope="row">Max length of SSML i.e. max length of the string $SSML in &lt;span data-ssml="$SSML"&gt; <br> $PLAIN_TEXT <br> &lt;/span&gt;
 			<td>The worst technique.
 Add-on will only work if len($PLAIN_TEXT) 2*len($SSML) + 2 <= 100 , roughly.
 That's for arrow nav and tab, I think.
 Table nav (ctrl+alt+arrow_key) gets away with more, for some reason.
 At any rate: this max length is easy to exceed with this technique.  e.g SSML = "'{"say-as": {"interpret-as": "characters"}}'" is close to it.
 			<td>Tied for the best technique.
 No max length.
 			<td>Tied for the best technique.
-No max length.
+			<td>Tied for the best technique.
 		</tr>
 		<tr valign="top">
 			<th scope="row">Max length of plain text i.e. max length of the string $PLAIN_TEXT in &lt;span data-ssml="$SSML"&gt; <br> $PLAIN_TEXT <br> &lt;/span&gt;